 Bleak House Classics Book Club #2: Mrs Dalloway

-Sunday was a slightly chaotic and distracted meeting with dogs and children happily running around Kelly’s gorgeous house in Hertfordshire and us staring in wonder at the muntjac deer prancing around the garden.
+Last Sunday saw the second meeting of the Bleak House Classics Book Club.
+It was a slightly chaotic and distracted meeting with dogs and children scampering around Kelly’s gorgeous house in Hertfordshire and us staring in wonder at the muntjac deer prancing around the garden.
 Dom very kindly cooked us a Sunday roast and we settled down in front of the fire to discuss the book.

-We chose Mrs Dalloway because both Jenna and Lauren had talked in Devon about how much they loved it and so the rest of us were really keen to read it.
+We chose Virginia Woolf’s much-adored book Mrs Dalloway because both Jenna and Lauren had talked in Devon about how much they loved it and so the rest of us were really keen to read it.
 Other than Jenna and Lauren none of us had read any of Virginia Woolf’s books and so it was the obvious choice for our second book.
 Here is what we thought.

 Mrs Dalloway was so worth the initial effort.
 It’s not how I expected it to be and it surprised me in a hundred different ways.
 The structure, the incredibly beautiful language, the way Woolf knits pretty words together (‘snow blanket smitten’ being my favourite daisy chain) and the vividness of the characters.
-I think I could talk about this book for a week, but I am still feeling a bit of an intellectual minnow so I am instead just going to write down the thoughts that are foremost in my head.
+I think I could talk about this book for a week, but instead just going to write down the thoughts that are foremost in my head.

 Once I’d got used to it I really liked the way the narrative flows from one character to another during the same paragraph as it made the scenes very lifelike.
-I had the real sense during this book that I was inside a real London day and not inside a story being written about a day.
-If that makes any sense at all.
-This sense of reality was heightened by the fact that characters never gave their backstories, as a reader you are left to piece their memories together.
-This is of course what real life is like, we don’t think about context when we are remembering times in our past.
-In particular we were tantalised about the references to the youthful times of Peter, Hugh, Sally and Clarissa at Clarissa’s childhood home of Bourton.
-It feels very much to me akin to meeting a fascinating person in real life, they may tell you some snippets of where they grew up and you are left wanting to know more, and wanting detail that you are never given.
+I had the real sense during this book that I was inside a real London day and not a story.
+This sense of reality was heightened by the fact that characters never gave their backstories, as a reader you are left to piece their memories together from what they are thinking about in the moment.
+We were tantalised about the references to the youthful times of Peter, Hugh, Sally and Clarissa at Clarissa’s childhood home of Bourton and felt that we wanted to know more.

 We loved the detailed descriptions of the array of characters that wander in and out of the pages of Mrs Dalloway.
-Every character in the book, no matter who minor, is named.
-As a reader you are effortless are carried from thoughts in one character’s heads across to another’s, never really knowing who is going to be a mere passer-by in the story and who will become an instrumental character to the plot.
-Again this felt very much like real life, we can have many conversations with people on a typical day and the length or intensity may bear no relation to their importance in our lives.
+Every character in the book, no matter how minor, is named.
+As a reader you are effortlessly carried from thoughts in one character’s heads across to another’s, never really knowing who is going to be a mere passer-by in the story and who will become an instrumental character to the plot.

 The book felt to me strangely plotless.
 It is set on an ordinary London day and focuses in on the thoughts and wanderings of a tiny handful its residents.
 This book could almost have been written on any other day in time, including today, and with any other set of randomly selected people.
 I had the real sense of everything that happened to the characters being essentially unimportant in the grand scheme of two thousand years of London, like studying the minutiae of life in a rock pool on a five mile beach.